-The terminal scanner installed at Marshall Hall, the U.S. Army Reserve Command, and the U.S. Forces Command headquarters scans any soldiers’ or civilians’ temperatures via the wrist.
-It also photographs their faces as they enter Marshall Hall.
+The terminal scanner installed at Marshall Hall, the headquarters of the United States Army Reserve Command, and the headquarters of the United States Forces Command scans soldiers’ and civilians’ wrist temperatures.
+It also takes pictures of their faces as they enter Marshall Hall.

 The terminal scanner includes a memory card that can store up to 10,000 photos and is only accessible via a key.
-That is, even if someone enters the building with a normal temperature but later tests positive for COVID-19, the photo archive can help determine who came into the building around the same time, which can assist with contact tracing.
+That is, even if someone enters the building at a normal temperature.
+Still, later tests positive for COVID-19, the photo archive can help determine who entered around the same time, assisting with contact tracing.
 According to the device’s specifications, it has a facial recognition accuracy rate of 90% with a mask and -99% without a mask.